polaroi8d/cactoide/README.md

 #### What is it?

-A mobile-first event RSVP platform that lets you create events, share unique URLs, and collect RSVPs without any registration required.
+A federated mobile-first event RSVP platform that lets you create events, share unique URLs, and collect RSVPs without any registration required.
 With built-in federation, discover and share events across a decentralized network of instances.

 ### ✨ Features